MickiusMousius/Rolio46Keyboard/Chassis/MJF/README.md

 You will need to print two "USB Diffuser" and "Reset Buttons", since they are very small it may be wise to print three in total (depending on the printer).

 The "USB Diffuser" is optional, if it is printed it should ideally be printed in clear filament so that light from the LED indicators can shine through.

+# Other Parts

+You will also require 5x M2x4 screws & 4x 9mm non-slip silicone feet.